AWS Certified Solutions Architect Associate Practice Test (SAA-C03)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is Multi-AZ deployment in AWS RDS?
+What is Multi-AZ in AWS RDS?

 Answer Description